vfarcic/devops24/manuscript/04-helm.md

 We specified that our Jenkins master will need half a CPU and 500 MB RAM.
 The default values of 0.2 CPU and 256 MB RAM are probably not enough.
 What we set is also low, but since we're not going to run any serious load (at least not yet), what we re-defined should be enough.

-The service was changed to `ClusterIP` to better accomodate Ingress resource we're defining further down.
+The service was changed to `ClusterIP` to better accommodate Ingress resource we're defining further down.

 If you are not using AWS, you can ignore `ServiceAnnotations`.
 They're telling ELB to use HTTP protocol.

 Further down, we are defining the plugins we'll use throughout the book.
 Their usefulness will become evident in the next chapters.

 The values in the `Ingress` section are defining the annotations that tell Ingress not to redirect HTTP requests to HTTPS (we don't have SSL certificates), as well as a few other less important options.
 We set both the old style (`ingress.kubernetes.io`) and the new style (`nginx.ingress.kubernetes.io`) of defining NGINX Ingress.
 That way it'll work no matter which Ingress version you're using.
-The `HostName` is set to a value that obviously does not exist.
+The `HostName` is set to a value that apparently does not exist.
 I could not know in advance what will be your hostname, so we'll overwrite it later on.

 Finally, we set `rbac.install` to `true` so that the Chart knows that it should set the proper permissions.

 Having all those variables defined at once might be a bit overwhelming.
 You might want to go through the [Jenkins Chart documentation](https://hub.kubeapps.com/charts/stable/jenkins) for more info.
-In some cases documentation alone is not enough and I often end up going through the files that form the chart.
+In some cases, documentation alone is not enough, and I often end up going through the files that form the chart.
 You'll get a grip on them with time.
 For now, the important thing to observe is that we can re-define any number of variables through a YAML file.

 Let's install the Chart with those variables.